kbridenhaag/indonesia.nl/src/visa.md

 permit.
 Your national passport has to be valid for at least 6 months from the date of entry.
-While it is only possible to enter the country with a Visa On Arrival through I Gusti Ngurah Rai International Airport (Bali), the foreigner can exit the Indonesia through other airports.
+While it is only possible to enter the country with a Visa On Arrival through I Gusti Ngurah Rai International Airport (Bali), the foreigner can exit Indonesia through other airports.

 <div class="kbrinl-inset-text">
   The Visa Exemption (Free Visa for max.
 30 days) services are still suspended until further notice.